CrunchyData/postgres-operator/docs/content/guides/major-postgres-version-upgrade.md

 When you are satisfied with the upgrade, you can execute this command to remove the old data directory.
 Do so at your discretion.

-If you have extensions installed you may need to upgrade those as well, for example, for the `pgaudit` extension we recommend the running the following to upgrade:
+If you have extensions installed you may need to upgrade those as well.
+For example, for the `pgaudit` extension we recommend the running the following to upgrade:

 ```sql
 DROP EXTENSION pgaudit;